 His advice for impressing?
 “Be interested, enthusiastic and outgoing.
 We place a lot of importance on written work, so use that as a chance to show off your technical and intellectual strengths.
 Prove that you have the potential to make a very good lawyer.”

-South Korea's liberalisation of its market mirrors similar moves across the region of late: Singapore, Malaysia and Myanmar have all begun opening their doors to foreign enterprise.
-Historically law firms have been barred from establishing offices in South Korea, but in recent years the country has negotiated Free Trade Agreements (FTAs) with its key trading partners.
+HSF was only the third international firm to launch in Seoul, setting a trend that would see many an ambitious player follow suit.
+It all started when South Korea decided to liberalise its market, mirroring similar moves across the region: Singapore, Malaysia and Myanmar have all begun opening their doors to foreign enterprise.
+Law firms have historically been barred from establishing offices in South Korea, but in recent years the country has negotiated Free Trade Agreements (FTAs) with its key trading partners.
 These FTAs permit an extensive liberalisation of trade in both goods and services, enabling law firms to offer their services and eventually compete with their South Korean counterparts from offices within the country.

-The privatisation of Royal Mail in 2013 saw banks and law firms slated for the role they played in undervaluing the business.
+This privatisation saw banks and law firms slated for the role they played in undervaluing the business.
 The share offer, pitched at £3.30 a pop, was 24 times oversubscribed.
 Within hours it had soared to £4.55 and at its peak crossed the £6 mark.
 Papers reported that the taxpayer had been royally screwed, and Vince Cable was heralded a laughing stock.

-Still, it was a deal that paid the involved firms well –Freshfields reportedly earned £1.8m for its role advising the government.
+Still, it was a deal that paid the involved firms well – Freshfields reportedly earned £1.8 million for its role advising the government.
 Meanwhile, Slaughter and May advised Royal Mail on the restructuring, Herbert Smith Freehills acted as principal competition and regulatory advisers to the company, and Linklaters advised underwriting banks Goldman Sachs and UBS on the IPO.
-The deal was a complex one: £37.5bn of Royal Mail’s legacy pensions liabilities had to be transferred to the state (including around £9.5bn deficit), and the company’s balance sheet had to be restructured before it could float on the London Stock Exchange.
-It was hoped that this restructuring and subsequent floating would help relieve Royal Mail of its excessive pension costs and cut the company’s debt by around £1.08bn.
+The deal was a complex one: £37.5 billion of Royal Mail’s legacy pensions liabilities had to be transferred to the state (including around £9.5 billion deficit), and the company’s balance sheet had to be restructured before it could float on the London Stock Exchange.
+It was hoped that this restructuring and subsequent floating would help relieve Royal Mail of its excessive pension costs and cut the company’s debt by around £1.08 billion.